Table of Contents

 Should my baby boy have a circumcision?

-The decision for circumcision during infancy is a personal, cultural and religious one.
+The decision for circumcision during infancy is a personal one.
 The American Academy of Paediatrics Circumcision Policy Statement recognizes the health benefits of circumcision but does not deem the procedure to be a medical necessity for the well-being of the child.
 Many parents from America, Australia and Philippines were circumcised when they were newborn and it is culturally acceptable.
 The Jewish and Arabic religions also propose it to be performed within 7 days of life.

 When is the best time for circumcision?

 It may be performed during infancy or as a boy or as an adult.
 In the newborn or infancy, the benefit of circumcision is it can be performed without general anaesthesia (GA), hence avoiding GA risks.
 Secondly, there is little to no memory of the procedure having been performed.
-However, when performed in inexperienced hands, there are complications of injury to the tip of the penis, device dislodgment, bleeding, infection and need for a repeat procedure.
+However, when performed in inexperienced hands, there are complications of injury to the tip of the penis, penile necrosis, device dislodgment, bleeding, infection and need for a repeat procedure.
+There is also the risk of ammonia dermatitis from the exposure of the glans to the urine sodden diaper.
+This can result in meatal stenosis or secondary phimosis requiring a second procedure.

 Now, my son has grown up and has possible infection of the foreskin.
 Should he have a circumcision?